 People are pretty much fed up with advertising.
 They don’t really trust it anymore, nor do they really pay attention to it.
 Meanwhile, word of mouth (also known as social proof) carries way more sway than Madison Avenue ever did—or ever will again.
 Your existing customers are your absolute best advertising media.
 Get them to tell people how cool you are; others will gladly follow them right into your fold.

-Common Sense Aren’t Common
+Common Sense Isn’t Common

 These all sound like common sense solutions— right?
 Well, guess what?
 Common sense isn’t common.
 If it were, we’d all be marketing geniuses.
 Adapting your promotional model to embrace these golden rules of marketing will help you make a sizable impression upon your target audience.
-As a result, your ecommerce site will see considerably more traffic, which will give you far more opportunities to convert.
+As a result, your eCommerce site will see considerably more traffic, which will give you far more opportunities to convert.